 The high-speed data output driver consists of a PECL-compatible differential pair that can be optimized for a particular transmission line impedance and length.
 The line can be directly coupled or ac coupled.
+AC-coupling is only recommended if the parallel TX data stream is encoded to achieve a dc-balanced data stream.
 See Figure 11 and Figure 12 for termination details.
 No external pullup or pulldown resistors are required.

-The TLK1521 provides a selectable signal preemphasis option for driving lossy media.
-When signal preemphasis is enabled, the first bit of a run length of same-value bits is driven to a larger output swing, which precompensates for signal inter-symbol interference (ISI) in lossy media, such as copper cables or printed circuit board traces.
+The TLK2521 provides a selectable signal preemphasis option for driving lossy media.
+The first bit of a run length of same-value bits is driven to a larger output swing, which precompensates for signal inter-symbol interference (ISI) in lossy media such as copper cables or printed circuit board traces due to preemphasis.